maliahavlicek/what2do2day/README.md

  I did not want to invent all of the above, so I read [best css frameworks](https://www.creativebloq.com/features/best-css-frameworks) to make an informed decision on what framework to use.
 Foundation, Picnic, and Bulma made my short list as they appeared light weight and were frameworks I have not yet explored and I do want to get the most out of this course by picking up new technologies.
 After reading up a bit, I decided that [Bulma](https://bulma.io/) was the best fit for what I hoped to include in this project.

  I did end up modifying a few things from Bulma as there are errors with their calendar date picker and the default multi select was very ugly in appearance.
-I felt that customizing activity icon selections to display images greatly increased the user's willingness to interact with the app.
+I felt that customizing activity icon selections to display images greatly increased the user's willingness to interact with the app and was worth the struggle of learning flask macros.

 #### Animations & Transitions
 I trolled [codrops](https://tympanus.net/codrops/) to look for some inspiration.
 The following sites provided ideas that greatly altered my original wire-frames: